esheldon/ngmix/README.md

     # fit in "sky coordinates".
 We do this by making a jacobian to represent
     # the transformation, and make sure the center is at our best guess of the
     # object location.
 In this case we make a unit jacobian.  for non-unit,
     # see the ngmix.jacobian.Jacobian class.
-In that case, we would also fit
-    # the PSF in sky coordinates by sending a jacobian to the EM code

     # fit the PSF